Throughout this project, a variety of interfaces, some standard and some bespoke, are used to communicate between cores.

 This is AMBA 4 AXI4-Stream, minus several

-is omitted as well.
-Additionally, the A
+Sometimes TUSER is omitted as well.
+Additionally, the A and T prefixes

-signal is present, it generally indicates that the
+are not used.
+When the user signal is present, it generally indicates that the

 associated data is erronious.